 Your Quakertown attorney can review possible signs of nursing home abuse and neglect with you during a free consultation.

 Compensation for Mistreatment in a Nursing Home

 As soon as you ensure an abused or neglected nursing home resident is not in danger of further harm, you should contact an experienced lawyer to demand compensation for their injuries.
 Depending on the situation, you and your family could get compensated for medical bills, physical pain, emotional damages, and lost wages (if you took time off to help your family member).
-Courts sometimes order punitive damages to punish particularly egregious behavior, as a nursing home abuse lawyer at Ostroff Injury Law can explain.
+Courts sometimes order punitive damages to punish particularly egregious behavior, as a nursing home abuse lawyer at Ostroff Godshall Injury and Accident Lawyers can explain.